exatoa/Bench4BL/README.md

 ### Inflate the source codes.
 We used multiple versions of source code for the experiment.
-Since the provided archives have only a git repository, you need to inflate also.
-The script launcher_GitInflator.py clones a git repositories and inflates it into the multiple versions which you selected.
+Since the provided archives have only a git repository, you need to check out repositories according to versions that you selected above.
+The script launcher_GitInflator.py clones a git repositories and checks it out into the multiple versions which you selected.
+These source codes are stored into a folder 'Bench/data/[Group Name]/[Project Name]/sources/' automatically.
-> Bench$ cd scripts <br />
 > Bench/scripts$ python launcher_GitInflator.py <br />